The Monarch Butterfly—an Illustration of Transformation—the Caterpillar Phase

 ...do not be conformed to this world

-Wuest Word studies in the Greek New Testament explains that the word "conformed" to mean...
+Wuest Word studies in the Greek New Testament defines the word "conform".

 "the act of an individual assuming an outward expression that does not come from within him, nor is representative of his inner heart life... as a regenerated child of God."